maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Implemented Interfaces
 ======================

-HildonTimeButton implements `AtkImplementorIface <AtkImplementorIface>`_ and `GtkBuildable <GtkBuildable>`_ .
+HildonTimeButton implements :class:`AtkImplementorIface` and :class:`GtkBuildable` .

 .. _HildonTimeButton.description:

 Description
 ===========

-`HildonTimeButton <HildonTimeButton>`_ is a widget that shows a text label and a time, and allows the user to select a different time.
-Visually, it's a button that, once clicked, presents a `HildonPickerDialog <HildonPickerDialog>`_ containing a `HildonTimeSelector <HildonTimeSelector>`_ .
+:class:`HildonTimeButton` is a widget that shows a text label and a time, and allows the user to select a different time.
+Visually, it's a button that, once clicked, presents a :class:`HildonPickerDialog` containing a :class:`HildonTimeSelector` .
 Once the user selects a different time from the selector, this will be shown in the button.